NASA Astronaut Group 8: Training

 Training was different from that of earlier astronaut classes in several ways, mainly because it was focused on the Space Shuttle.
 The human centrifuge was removed, since the Space Shuttle was not expected to subject the crew to more than 3 g-force on takeoff and 1.5 g-force on landing.
-Jungle and desert survival training were dropped as the Space Shuttle's was not expected to land in such locations, although water survival training was continued.
+Jungle and desert survival training were dropped as the Space Shuttle was not expected to land in such locations, although water survival training was continued.

 Nineteen of the 35 had already undergone this training in the military, so the remaining 16 (which included all six women) were sent to Homestead Air Force Base in Florida for training with the 3613th Combat Crew Training Squadron.
 The training was highly realistic, and concluded with each candidate being towed aloft under a parasail before being released 400 ft above the water and dropped in while wearing their full flight gear.
 The candidate would then have to inflate their rubber raft, fire off a flare, and be plucked from the water by a waiting helicopter.
 This was followed by training at Vance Air Force Base in Oklahoma in the correct procedure in case they had to bail out of a T-38.
 This time 24 of the TFNGs had already completed this training, leaving just eleven, again including all six women.
-In addition to the T-38, Kathy Sullivan and Pinky Nelson qualified as scientific operators on the Martin/General Dynamics WB-57F Canberra.
+In addition to the T-38, Kathy Sullivan and Pinky Nelson qualified as scientific operators on the Martin/General Dynamics WB-57F Canberra aircraft.

 Much of the first eight months of the astronaut candidates' training was in the classroom.
-Because there were so many of them, the astronaut candidates did not fit easily into the existing classrooms, so during classroom instruction they were split into two groups, red and blue, led by Rick Hauck and John Fabian respectively.
-They were chosen because they were older and of higher military rank than the other candidates; as leaders they became the ones who would report to George Abbey.
+Because there were so many of them, the astronaut candidates did not fit easily into the existing classrooms, so during classroom instruction they were split into two groups, red and blue, led by Rick Hauck and John Fabian respectively, who were chosen because they were older and of higher military rank than the other candidates; as leaders they became the ones who would report to George Abbey.
 Classroom training was given on a wide variety of subjects, including an introduction to the Space Shuttle program, space flight engineering, astronomy, orbital mechanics, ascent and entry aerodynamics and space flight physiology.
 Those accustomed to military and academic environments were surprised that subjects were taught, but not tested.
 Training in geology, a feature of the training of earlier classes, was continued, but the locations visited changed because the focus was now on observations of the Earth rather than the Moon.